Image credit: Mat Napo on Unsplash

 In this new analysis, the team averaged results reported in observational studies and found that (to date) vaccines still had 95% efficacy against severe disease caused by the original virus and the Delta variant, and maintained 80% efficacy at protecting against mild or moderate infection.

 The study underscores that boosting could still be appropriate for individuals in which their primary vaccination did not produce adequate protection, for example, in recipients of low efficacy vaccines or for those who are immunocompromised.

 “Taken as a whole, the currently available studies do not provide credible evidence of substantially declining protection against severe disease, which is the primary goal of vaccination,” said lead author Dr. Ana-Maria Henao-Restrepo in a statement.

-They also point out that there has also been no credible evidence to connect waning antibody levels in vaccinated individuals with an increased risk for contracting severe disease later on.
+They also point out that there not yet enough evidence to connect waning antibody levels in vaccinated individuals with an increased risk for contracting severe disease later on.
 Experts think that long-term immunity might instead be the result of what are called “memory immune responses” — these are generally longer lived and have been observed in people who had been infected with SARS-CoV-1 during the 2004 outbreak.
-In these cases, our body’s immune system remembers its first encounter with a given antigen, and even years later, is able to quickly mount a specific response that is sometimes faster and more potent than its primary response.
+In these cases, our body’s immune system remembers its first encounter with a given antigen, and even years later, is able to mount a specific response.

 In populations with high vaccination rates, the unvaccinated are still the major drivers of transmission, even when in the minority, and are themselves at the highest risk of serious disease.
 According to the WHO, 40% of people in every country need to be vaccinated by the end of 2021, and at least 70% by the first half of 2022, to secure a global economic recovery.